gettingsecuritydone/gettingsecuritydone.github.io/about.md

 permalink: /about/
 ---

-Hi, this is `Getting Security Done` and we get security done.
+Hi, this is `Getting Security Done` and um, we get security done.
 (Well, what did you expect??
 A golf team? ⛳️)